Scientists: Wind, drought worsen fires, not bad management

 "Natural factors and human-caused global warming effects fatally collude" in these fires, said wildfire expert Kristen Thornicke of the Potsdam Institute for Climate Impact Research in Germany.

-While there are multiple reasons behind the fires' severity, "forest management wasn't one of them," University of Utah fire scientist Philip Dennison said.
+Multiple reasons explain the fires' severity, but "forest management wasn't one of them," University of Utah fire scientist Philip Dennison said.

 Trump tweeted on Saturday: "There is no reason for these massive, deadly and costly forest fires in California except that forest management is so poor.
 Billions of dollars are given each year, with so many lives lost, all because of gross mismanagement of the forests."